-Students should be aware that meeting minimum requirements does not guarantee an opening in either level.
-In addition to meeting general education course requirements, LPN applicants for Level II openings are required to have a current, unrestricted Michigan license.
+Students should be aware that meeting minimum requirements does not guarantee an opening in either program.
+In addition to meeting general education course requirements, PN applicants for Associate Degree Nursing openings are required to have a current, unrestricted Michigan license.

-LPNs who obtained practical nurse education at ACC or another school or college may also apply.
+PNs who obtained practical nurse education at ACC or another school or college may also apply.